Skip to content

 • Management decisions

-• management is unwilling to identify the need for CRM or a CRM system
+• Management is unwilling to identify the need for CRM or a CRM system

-• unwilling to understand the timeline and onboarding requirements for the organisation and users
+• Unwilling to understand the timeline and onboarding requirements for the organisation and users

-• expecting too much too soon; lack of adequate understanding or budget for the CRM requirements
+• Expecting too much too soon; lack of adequate understanding or budget for the CRM requirements

 • CRM management champion; bad vendor experiences; security concerns; integrations concerns; Infrastructure concerns; technology and constant updating requirements